Support for Families

 The German government supports families with children.
 If you live in the FrankfurtRheinMain (FRM) region, you are entitled to a range of benefits.
 You will receive child benefit and parental leave, employment protection and tax relief.
 Here you will find an overview of the most important types of support available for families.

 Child benefit is one of the most important financial benefits for families in Germany.
 It is paid for every child who lives in Germany, regardless of how much the parents earn.
-At present, the government pays EUR 219 per month for the first and second child, EUR 225 for the third child, and EUR 250 for each additional child.
+At present, the government pays EUR 250 per month per child.

 You will receive child benefit until your child turns 18.
 If they then go on to study or do vocational training, you will even receive it until they turn 25.